-Space For God on Thursday

-In response to demand there will be monthly Taize Space for God on Thursdays services taking place on the 3rd Thursday in Jan, Feb and March - the dates can be found opposite - please speak to either Fr Jeremy or the PMC team for your preferences for the rest of 2017

 In our busy lives it can sometimes be difficult to make Space for God.

-Why not join us for one of our new Thursday evening Space for God services from 7pm to 7.30 pm starting on Thursday 14th January 2016 - and on Thursday 19th January in 2017.
+Why not join us for one of our monthly Thursday evening Space for God services from 7pm to 7.30 pm.

 Each month we’ll be using a different style of worship which we hope will offer you the opportunity to find Space for God.

 Space For God on Thursday

-In response to demand there will be monthly Space for God on Thursdays - the dates until the 2017 Summer Break can be found opposite - please speak to either Fr Jeremy or the PMC team for your preferences for the rest of 2017
+In response to demand Space for God on Thursdays is now monthly and will restart after the 2017 Summer Break on Sept.
+21st - Dates can be found opposite - please speak to either Fr Jeremy or the PMC team for your preferences for the rest of 2017